Keshavbhatta7/PowerBash-Make/README.md

 make.ps1 hello.cpp -o hello -m "-Wall -O3"
 ```
 ## Bash version
-The Bash version of PowerBash-Make is a work-in-progress and has not been fully tested.
+The Bash version of PowerBash-Make has not been fully tested as I don't have linux machine right now.
 It provides the same functionality as the PowerShell version, but with a Bash-compatible syntax.

 To use the Bash version, navigate to the directory containing your C/C++ program in Bash and run the following command: